Donald Trump Says Kim Kardashian Has A ‘Good Heart,’ Denies Helping Kanye West’s Election Campaign

-During a coronavirus briefing held on Wednesday, Donald Trump tried to redirect questions about whether or not the Republican Party was assisting Kanye West’s presidential bid in key swing states by praising his wife, Kim Kardashian, instead, Hollywood Life reported.
+During a coronavirus briefing held on Wednesday, Donald Trump tried to redirect questions about whether or not the Republican Party was assisting Kanye West’s presidential bid in swing states by praising his wife, Kim Kardashian, instead, Hollywood Life reported.

 Details about the GOP’s alleged involvement in the “Wash Us In the Blood” singer’s campaign surfaced on August 4 when multiple outlets alleged that an attorney with connections to Trump, Lane Ruhland, reportedly took signatures to election officials in Wisconsin to ensure West would appear on the ballot.
-If true, it would appear to indicate that Republicans were attempting to encourage citizens to vote for him rather than Democratic candidate Joe Biden.
+If true, it would seem to indicate that Republicans were attempting to encourage citizens to vote for him rather than Democratic candidate Joe Biden.

 A journalist in attendance at the latest news conference directly asked Trump if he knew anything about the accusations, noting that “at least two people connected to Kanye West’s effort to get on the ballot have been connected to the Republican Party.”